psychemedia/sin-eater-resources/src/_decameron_other_missed_opportunities.md

 Now as this traveller and the wretched being he stood in the dark and wind expecting, will be hereafter returned to, to avoid double description, this sketch may conclude, whose only purpose was to explain the character of a Sin-Eater of Wales, and the habits of one.

-## Advertising Break - FRAMPTON'S PILL OF HEALTH FOR BOTH SEXES
+## Advertising Break - Frampton's Pill of Health for Both Sexes

 At this point, let us take a little break an observe the following advert, identified, thorugh incorrect OCR, by a search on the phrase "sin eater":